 Emergency curfews are usually temporary orders by local, state, or federal governments in response to specific crises, such as:

 - Natural disasters (hurricanes, forest fires, explosions, etc.)

 - Public health crises (diseases, pandemics, quarantines, etc.)

 - Ongoing civil disturbances (protests, riots, terrorist threats, etc.)

 - March 2020: Dozens of states and territories declared states of emergency in response to the coronavirus health crisis.
-This granted them authority to impose emergency curfews in an effort to contain the spread of COVID-19 during the global pandemic.
+This granted them authority to impose emergency and business curfews to contain the spread of COVID-19 as the newly declared pandemic took hold.

-- August 2008: The city of New Orleans instituted an emergency "dusk to dawn" curfew as Hurricane Gustav approached the Gulf Coast.
+- August 2008: New Orleans instituted an emergency "dusk to dawn" curfew as Hurricane Gustav approached the Gulf Coast.

-- September 2008: Houston set a midnight-to-6:00 a.m. curfew as the city sought to clean up debris and repair power outages due to Hurricane Ike.
+- September 2008: Houston set a midnight-to-6 a.m. curfew as the city sought to clean up debris and repair power outages due to Hurricane Ike.

-- April 1992: Authorities in Los Angeles imposed a dusk-to-dawn curfew and deployed the National Guard to help quell unrest and violence across the city.
-Widespread disturbances broke out after Los Angeles Police Department officers involved in the beating of Rodney King.
+- April 1992: Los Angeles imposed a dusk-to-dawn curfew and deployed the National Guard to help quell unrest and violence across the city.
+Widespread disturbances broke out after Los Angeles Police Department officers involved in the beating of Rodney King were acquitted of wrongdoing.

 What Does an Emergency Curfew Include?

-A city's laws may give the mayor the power to take specific curfew-related actions in response to a local emergency.
+A city's laws may allow the mayor or other top municipal executive to take specific curfew-related actions in response to a local emergency.
 These could include:

 - Banning pedestrians from standing, sitting, walking, or biking